ddykiel/ddykiel.github.io/_posts/2020-04-16-immigrants-children.md

 rasping with iron and slick with oil.
 We wave our neon dollars, yelling “God bless America.”

-Reprinted by permission of *Shift: A Journal of Literary Odities,* copywrite 2020 by Daniel Dykiel
+Reprinted by permission of *Shift: A Journal of Literary Odities,* Copywright 2020 by Daniel Dykiel